flaf/miscellaneous/puppet/modules/ceph/README.md

-# The defined resource `ceph::clusternode`
+# Module description

-It's a defined type to manage a Ceph cluster node.
+This module allows to manage Ceph clusters and Ceph clients.

-## Warning
+# Warning

 This module manages installation and configuration of files but no cluster will be up after a run puppet.
 After a puppet